 The Privacy, Data Protection and Cybersecurity Law Review: Singapore

-In 2019 and 2020, Singapore continued to develop its data protection, cybercrime, and cybersecurity regimes.
-As set out in Singapore's Cyber Landscape 2019 report,2 the government focused on four pillars of strategy to protect the country from cyberthreats and reinforce Singapore's standing as a leading information systems hub.
-It aimed to: (1) build a resilient infrastructure; (2) create a safer cyberspace environment; (3) develop a vibrant cybersecurity ecosystem; and (4) strengthen international partnerships.
-The key legal components in this strategy include the Personal Data Protection Act 2012 (PDPA), Singapore's first comprehensive framework established to ensure the protection of personal data, the Computer Misuse Act (CMA) to combat cybercrime and other cyberthreats, and the Cybersecurity Act 2018 (the Cybersecurity Act), which focuses on protecting Singapore's Critical Information Infrastructure (CII) in 11 critical sectors and establishing a comprehensive national cybersecurity framework.
+In 2020 and 2021, Singapore continued to develop its data protection, cybercrime, and cybersecurity regimes.
+As set out in Singapore's Cyber Landscape 2019 report,2 the government has focused on four pillars of strategy to protect the country from cyberthreats and reinforce Singapore's standing as a leading information systems hub.
+It is aimed at building a resilient infrastructure, creating a safer cyberspace environment, developing a vibrant cybersecurity ecosystem and strengthening international partnerships.
+The key legal components in this strategy include the Personal Data Protection Act 2012 (PDPA), Singapore's first comprehensive framework established to ensure the protection of personal data, the Computer Misuse Act (CMA) to combat cybercrime and other cyberthreats, and the Cybersecurity Act 2018 (Cybersecurity Act), which focuses on protecting Singapore's Critical Information Infrastructure (CII) in 11 critical sectors and establishing a comprehensive national cybersecurity framework.
+In November 2020, Singapore's legislature approved amendments to the Personal Data Protection Act 2012 (PDPA).
+Amendments to the PDPA are being implemented in phases, with some amendments having taken effect on 1 February 2021.

 The year in review